The 7 squares matchstick puzzle should be easy if you apply reasoning based on matchstick puzzle concepts

-Here, just solving of the puzzle has not been the goal—the goal was to solve it with minimum guesses or trials, and of course highlight that you can approach such a simple or more complex problem absolutely systematically with reason and appropriate techniques.
+Here, solving of the puzzle has not been the only goal—the goal was to solve it with minimum guesses or trials, following a systematic and reasoned approach.

 If you are curious, you may go through the possible representation of a model for general problem solving and innovation.
-If you compare the solution process of the puzzle and the possible model, you would find these to be quite a bit similar.
+You would find the process of solution for the puzzle similar to this model.

 A feasible model for general problem solving and innovation

-Step 2: Problem analysis and strategy selection: Make an overall brief analysis of the problem to identify appropriate strategy and resources that you would use for solving the problem.
+Step 2: Problem analysis and selection of strategy: With an overall brief analysis of the problem, identify appropriate strategy and resources that you will use for solving the problem.

-Step 3: Taking actions: According to the strategy, when you analyze the problem more thoroughly and take solving actions, you would identify main barriers to solution as well as patterns and techniques to overcome the barriers.
+Step 3: Taking actions: According to the strategy, when you analyze the problem more thoroughly and take actions for a solution, you would identify the main barrier to the solution.
+You would also identify patterns and techniques to overcome the barriers.

-Step 4: Fine tune strategy and techniques: In step 3, you may feel the need to repeat stage 1 to 3 by having a relook at the strategy selected and tune it.
+Step 4: Fine tune strategy and techniques: In this step, you may feel the need to repeat stage 1 to 3 by having a re-look at the strategy selected and tune it.

-Step 5: Reach a limited number of possible solutions: After going systematically through the steps, you would either reach the solution OR identify a small set of possible solutions.
+Step 5: Reach a few possible solutions: After going systematically through the steps, you will either reach the solution OR identify a small set of possible solutions.

-Step 6: Trial coupled with new way of thinking: Reach the most desirable solution by planned study and trial on the set of possibilities as well as innovative breakthrough ideas.
+Step 6: Trial coupled with new way of thinking: Reach the most desirable solution by planned study and innovative breakthrough ideas with the help of trial on the set of possibilities.

 Innovation is inseparable from problem solving.

-Throughout the stages, unless innovative new way of thinking is active all the time, most desirable least cost solution may never be reached.
+Throughout the stages, without innovative new way of thinking, the most desirable least cost solution may never be reached.